 After training the primary network together with the hypernetwork, we obtain the hypernetwork $G(g_{\rm in}; \qtheta)$ that can generate the optimal damping factors $(\qbeta_{x}, \qbeta_{z})$ given a set of inputs.
 We call the whole network as GEC-SR-HyperNet, which can be regarded as a rule integration of the parameters of GEC-SR-Net.

-Notably, hypernetworks in \cite{HyperNet} are used to reduce the number of parameters of networks, which use a small network to generate the weights for a larger network.
+Notably, hypernetworks in \cite{HyperNet} are used to reduce the number of networks parameters that use a small network to generate the weights for a larger network.
 The hypernetworks of \cite{HyperNet} can be seen as imposing weight-sharing layers.
-In this work, we use hypernetworks to make GEC-SR-Net adapt to various scenarios instead of introducing weight sharing.
+In this work, we use hypernetworks to enable GEC-SR-Net to adapt to various scenarios instead of introducing weight sharing.
 By feeding various scenarios of samples, the hypernetwork learns how to generate the damping factors of GEC-SR-Net.
-In particular, hypernetwork learns an integration of the trend to generate damping factors of GEC-SR-Net for different scenarios.
-As a result, the generated damping factors still have good performance even when test scenarios are mismatched with training scenarios.
+In particular, hypernetwork learns an integration of the trend to generate the damping factors of GEC-SR-Net for different scenarios.
+As a result, the generated damping factors still exhibited good performance even when the test scenarios are mismatched with the training scenarios.